herajda/codedu/README.md

 - `POST /api/bakalari/atoms` – Teacher endpoint returning the teacher's class atoms from Bakaláři.
 - `POST /api/classes/:id/import-bakalari` – Import all students from a selected Bakaláři class into the local class.
 - `POST /api/assignments/:id/tests/upload` – Teacher/admin endpoint that parses a Python `unittest` file and creates individual test cases for each method.
+- `POST /api/password-reset/request` – Initiate a password reset email for local accounts.
+- `POST /api/password-reset/complete` – Finalize a password reset using a token from email.

 ---